A fingerprint sensor circuit is a perfect project idea for an engineer or designer to create a security application.

 People tend to lean towards biometrics when there’s a high demand for security.
 Plus, it provides advanced security levels when paired with other forms of protection–like passwords.

 So, the finger sensor is a biometric system that can capture and recognize a human fingerprint.
 As we mentioned earlier, each person has a unique fingerprint that helps easy identification.
-Fingers have ridges that create up to five different types of prints, including whorl, left loop, right loop, arch, and tented.
+Fingers have ridges that create up to five types of prints, including whorl, left loop, right loop, arch, and tented.

 Fingerprint sensors primarily work for devices that require better performance and accuracy than regular passwords.